Thmyris/F4-is-kill/README.md

 #### Issues

-* *WINDOWS:* The systray icon is not hidden.
+* Systray icon is not hidden.
-* *WINDOWS:* May not work on exclusive fullscreen applications.
+* May not work on exclusive fullscreen applications.